eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 ` MAX(0, MIN(1.0, baseImpatience + waitingTime / timeToMaxImpatience))`

-Where baseImpatience is configured by setting the vType-attribute *impatience* and timeToMaxImpatience is set using the option  (default 300s).
-The value of baseImpatience may negative to slow the growth of the dynamically computed impatience.
+Where baseImpatience is configured by setting the vType-attribute *impatience* and timeToMaxImpatience is set using the option **--time-to-impatience** (default 300s).
+Setting this option to 0 disables impatience growth.
+The value of baseImpatience may be negative to slow the growth of the dynamically computed impatience.
 It may also be defined with the value **off** to prevent drivers from becoming impatient.